 If you are serious about modifying your Duramax and want to keep track of its progress along the way, the first step is to dyno it in stock form.
 That way, you have a baseline to measure future progress.
 As for getting more power out of your truck, it comes down to how much you are willing to spend, as Duramax tuning can get expensive real quick, especially if you are looking to push over 500 rwhp.

-Going over 500 rwhp is where things get expensive as this is the limit of many stock components such as the transmission, turbo, and injectors.
-You can expect to shell out about $5,000 for an upgraded transmission and a few thousand more for a bigger turbo and injectors as well.
+Going over an additional 150 rwhp is where things can start to get expensive as this is the limit of many stock components such as the transmission, turbo, and injectors.
+You can expect to shell out $5,000 for an upgraded transmission and a few thousand more for a bigger turbo and injectors as well.
+With more demand on the fuel system, an upgraded injection pump will be needed.

 While the Duramax is a sturdy motor, its limits vary depending on the year.
 The earlier LB7 and LLY are usually good for around 500-550 rwhp with the LBZ and later being capable of handling 550-600 rwhp before the internals become a liability.
 Unless you have at least $20,000 to spend on an engine tear-down and transmission upgrade, 500-600 rwhp is usually the stopping point for most Duramax owners.